 Approximated Schedule

-The milestones for the upgrade of collimators are:
+The key milestones for the upgrade of tertiary collimators, which will lead to the complete design validation, are:

+Successful HiRadMat beam tests.
+This is also done in synergy with the tests on the new generation of secondary collimators TCSPM.

-prototyping and beam test in the LHC starting in 2015 (synergy with advanced material for the new TCSPM []).
+Successful prototyping and beam tests in the LHC starting in 2015 (synergy with advanced material for the new TCSPM [7]).
+This will prove the compatibility of new materials/design with the LHC operation.

 Validation from irradiation tests with proton and ion beams (on-going tests in collaboration with Kurchatov, GSI within EuCARD2, and BLN within US-LARP and HiLumi).

+Complete the production and installation for the HL implementation will take place in LS3 (“production batch 2”).
+On the other hand, if proved necessary, replacement/installation of a few to several collimators might take place already before or in LS2 (“production batch 1”).
+This concerns up to 4 units (all horizontal TCTP’s in IR1/5), as required to push the beta* performance in the high luminosity points.

+For this scenario, a sharing of cost with the Consolidation project might be envirsaged.

-Complete the production and installation LS3 (“production batch 2”).It is noted that, since the installation slots are ready, shorter Christmas can be used to install a few units, if needed.
+It is noted that, since the installation slots are ready, shorter Christmas shutdowns can be used to install a few units, if needed.

 Table 6: Tentative schedule for 2 production batches.